TWUOnline/ldrs591/_posts/2017-11-24-formal-literature-review.md

     <li>Can you offer a rationale for why future research should be conducted on this topic?</li>
     <li>Why are your findings important?</li>
     <li>What are the practical implications of your findings?</li>
+    <li>Provide a clear link between what you have learned from the literature and how it can be applied in practice.</li>
 </ul>

 <strong>References</strong>